Rajpratik71/Mininet-wiki/Mininet 2.2.0 beta Release Notes (under construction).md

 * Currently `--host rt` will not work correctly with any default ubuntu kernel.
 The rt scheduler has been disabled by default in all ubuntu kernels.
 To fix this, enable RT_GROUP_SCHED in your kernel.

 * Currently `NetworkManager` may attempt to assign leases to the interfaces from a Mininet instance.
-This will cause your cpu usage to max out when mininet is idle.
+This will cause an unwanted flood of DHCP requests, and your cpu usage to max out when Mininet is idle.
 To prevent this, stop `NetworkManager` with `$ sudo stop network-manager`.